 - Even a three-year old can begin to browse through the shelves, looking for different kinds of books that may interest her.

-- Make known one’s financial interests in an undertaking before it is discussed.Example sentences
+- Make known one’s financial interests in an undertaking before it is discussed: failure to register or declare an interest while lobbying ministersMore example sentences

 - Murphy declared his interest in the Eccles Street and Marlborough Street properties last October in the Corporation's register of interests.